AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

 1. **How can I download Campaign?**

-    You can get the installation program and the client console from Adobe Download Center.
+    You can get the installation program and the Client Console from Adobe Download Center.

     As an Admin user, access Adobe [Software Distribution](https://experience.adobe.com/#/downloads/content/software-distribution/en/campaign.html) {target="_blank"} to download Adobe Campaign.